cyrus-education/cyrus-education.github.io/_posts/2019-03-05-Media-Technology-2-CardSoring.md

 #### The Challenge
 The students struggled not only because the essay should be written in English, but also the way to "create" their own essay.
 Usually, "art-based" students are trained think and create a work(artwork) subjectively.
 However, they are confused by presenting "objective" knowledge and are required to write an essay to address their own thinkings.

-I worked with the course leader Alan Dolhasz and as a teching assistant who speaks Chinese and know Chinese students more, I totally understand the frustrations.
+I worked with the course leader Alan Dolhasz and as a teching assistant who speaks Chinese and know Chinese students more, I totally understand this problem.
+Trained as an Interaction Designer, I reminded how effective and efficient the "card sorting" method is when we designers try to learning new information under unfamiliar conditions.